What is Mysore

 Absolutely!
 Since we are working with you individually you don’t have to worry about keeping up with a class or deciphering complicated cues that don’t apply to you.
 We will provide you with your very own yoga practice.

-Correct, we will teach you everything you need to know from the very beginning.
+Not at all!
+We will teach you everything you need to know from the very beginning.

 What if I have an injury or mobility issue?